 Jen Michalski lives in Baltimore.
-Her debut novel, The Tide King, is forthcoming May 14, 2013, from Black Lawrence Press.
-She lives with a Boston terrier named Sophie, Boo and Scout (her cats), and a human named Phuong.
+Her second novel, The Summer She Was Under Water, is forthcoming August 2016 from Queens Ferry Press.
+She lives with a Boston Terrier and a human named Phuong.

 “Baltimore is warm but pleasant...I belong here, where everything is civilized and gay and rotted and polite.”― F. Scott Fitzgerald

 Fitzgerald’s famous quote about Baltimore might convey a town of Southern Gothic leanings to outsiders, but as a Baltimorean, I think it means that you can stroll through a neighborhood of stately, preserved brownstones while watching a rat leisurely cross the sidewalk.
 Or visit the Patterson Park Observatory (called the Pagoda by locals because its Victorian design is often mistaken for Asian) and throw away a box of fried chicken someone left behind on its steps.
 Like an imperfect gemstone, Baltimore’s real value lies in it being one of a kind.
 Established in the eighteenth century as part of the tobacco trade, Baltimore has always been known as a gritty harbor full of wharf rats and stevedores, a place where the newspaper would just as likely be used for fish-wrap as for reading.